Who can participate in the Little Listeners Project?

 Can I bring my other children with me to the appointment?

 Yes.
 You are welcome to bring additional children to the appointment.
 We have a playroom with toys for children of all ages, and we will arrange to have additional staff ready to play with and care for your other kids while you participate in the study.
-If you plan on bringing other children, please let us know beforehand, so we can prepare accordingly.
+If you plan on bringing other children, please let us know at the time of scheduling, so we can prepare accordingly.

 Will there be a follow-up visit?